Starting weight training after 50?

 To reduce the risk of falls and injury, people over 60 who haven’t recently been active should begin by strengthening their legs, arms, and trunk muscles with 3-4 weeks of weight training 2-3 times a week before walking long distances or engaging in other aerobic exercise.

-Benefits of Weight Training for Over 50s Women
+Benefits of Weight Training for Women Over 50

 When women enter menopause there is a decline in the ovarian production of oestrogen and progesterone, which act as ‘controls’ for cortisol and insulin.